David-tech-A/customer_banking/README.md

-# customer_banking
-Banking system

 # Customer Banking System Project

 ## Introduction

-In this project, you'll be creating a **customer banking system** that allows users to calculate and track interest earned on savings and CD accounts.
-By running this application, users will be able to enter their savings and CD account information, see the interest earned, and view the updated balances after a specified number of months.
+Unleash the power of your savings with our cutting-edge customer banking system!
+Watch your money grow as you effortlessly track interest on savings and CDs, and visualize your future wealth with just a few clicks.

 ## Project Objectives

-The main objectives of this project are:
-- To understand the basics of **Python programming**.
-- To learn how to handle **user input** and **output**.
-- To work with **dictionaries** and **loops**.
-- To perform **file handling** for data storage.
+-Create the Savings Account Function
+-Create the CD Account Function
+-Create the Main Function

 ## Features

-1. **User Authentication**: Users can create an account and log in.
-2. **Account Management**: Users can add savings and CD accounts.
+-Account management: Users can enter and manage their savings and CD account information.
-3. **Interest Calculation**: The system calculates interest based on the account type and balance.
+-Interest calculation: The system calculates interest earned on both savings and CD accounts.
-4. **Balance Update**: Users can view updated balances after a specified number of months.
+-Balance tracking: Users can view updated account balances after interest is applied.
+-Time projection: Ability to see account growth over a specified number of months.
+-User-friendly interface: Allows easy input of account details and viewing of results.
+-Multiple account types: Supports both savings and CD accounts in one system.
+-Financial planning tool: Helps users visualize potential earnings over time.
+-Personalized insights: Provides tailored information based on individual account details.

 ## Implementation